haxzie/streamon-website/contents/blogs/01-06-2020-stream-mobile-games/index.md

 ### Adding your phone screen as video source

 Once we configured the video output, we need to add a video source.
-Click on the **+** icon from the bottom left, second panel which says **Sources** and click on `Window Capture` and choose the SrcCpy's window which is streaming your mobile screen.
+Click on the **+** icon from the bottom left, second panel which says **Sources** and click on `Window Capture` and choose the **Screen Stream** browser window on **Window** selcetion which is streaming your mobile screen.
 Once, the device is being added you can simply use the handles on the preview to adjust the view to the canvas.
 If you want to rotate the view, right click on the preview, select transform and choose **Rotate 90 degrees**.

 <Image src="./scrcpy-obs.png" alt="Device screen on OBS"/>
 <span style="text-align: center; display: block; font-size: 1rem">Your Device Screen On OBS</span>